-ERA, or Endometrial Receptivity Analysis, is a test to determine the receptivity of the endometrium.
+ERA, or Endometrial Receptivity Analysis, is a test used to determine the receptivity of the endometrium.

 ERA may increase the chance of pregnancy by predicting the ideal time for the implantation of the embryo during an IVF cycle.